monome/docs/aleph/forking.md

 - visit the page for your fork
 - select your dev branch from the dropdown menu
 - click the big green button that says “compare and pull request”
-- enter your comments and verify that the basis for comparison is tehn:dev … user:dev (it should be)
+- enter your comments and verify that the basis for comparison is monome:dev … user:dev (it should be)

 Click `send` and you are done!